pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/removing_data_from_pachyderm.md

      This command will **only succeed if the HEAD commit has no children on any branch**. `pachctl delete commit` will error when attempting to delete a HEAD commit with children.

 !!!
 Note "Are you wondering how a HEAD commit can have children?"
      A commit can be the head of a branch and still have children.
-For instance, if you run `pachctl create branch repo@master --head repo@staging`, the `staging`'s HEAD will have an alias child on `master`.
+For instance, if you branch master by running `pachctl create branch repo@staging --head repo@master`, the `master`'s HEAD will have an alias child on `staging`.

 ## Squash non-HEAD Commits